-Former Employer's Non-Compete Case Dismissed Out of the Gate
+Former Employer's Non-Compete Case Immediately Dismissed

 It is indeed rare - contrary to popular belief - that a court will dismiss outright a non-compete claim before an answer is filed or any documents are exchanged in the discovery phase of a case.
 And the reason for that is, generally speaking, rather straightforward:

 These cases tend to be heavily fact-specific, which means, as a practical matter, that a court will be very reluctant to toss cases without at least giving the plaintiff the opportunity to present their arguments as to why their former employee should be prevented from competing against them.

 That's why this recent decision from an Illinois appellate court in Axion RMS, Ltd. v.
 Booth is so interesting, and unusual.

 What Happened in Axion RMS, Ltd. v.
 Booth

 In Axion, the plaintiff was - and is - an insurance broker that filed suit against its former president, Booth, for breach of his non-compete agreement and tortious interference, claiming that by the terms of his at-will employment agreement with Axion, Booth was barred from soliciting Axion’s clients or employees during his employment and for a period of two years following termination of his employment, yet he did precisely that immediately following his resignation from Axion 11 months after signing the agreement.
 In fact, Axion claimed, Booth not only went to work for a direct competitor, he affirmatively recruited many of Axion's employees over to his new employer, and solicited many of the clients he had worked with while at Axion.